dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

     Taverna](Media:26_BOSC2010.pdf "wikilink")
 -   Brian D. O'Connor: [ SeqWare Query Engine: Storing and Searching Sequence Data in the Cloud](Media:39_BOSC2010.pdf "wikilink")
--   [ Dealing with the Data Deluge: What can the Robotics Community Teach us?](Media:3_BOSC2010.pdf "wikilink")
+-   Darin London: [ Dealing with the Data Deluge: What can the Robotics Community Teach us?](Media:3_BOSC2010.pdf "wikilink")
 -   [ From Moby to SADI - Modeling Semantic Web Services with the Semantic Automated Discovery and Integration Framework](Media:4_BOSC2010.pdf "wikilink")